Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#push

-Appends one or more elements to the end of an array.
-Mutates the array in place and returns self.
+Use Array#push in Ruby to append one or more elements to the end of an array, mutating the array in place and returning self for chaining or queue operations.

 - Array#reduce